UNCG-DAISY/Instagrain/hardware/V2/README.md

 - Imperial Allen Key Set

 ### Components
-The Build Process is Broke down into 6 major parts:
+The Build Process is Broke down into 8 major parts:
 - Soldering the Adafruit Ultimate GPS Hat and Neopixel board
 - Mounting the Screen
 - Coral mounting
 - Camera Assembly
 - Installing Handles
 - Base Plate Assembly
+- Final assembly
+- Focusing the Camera

+---

  ### Step 1 --- Soldering
 First we will solder the GPIO header to the Adafruit Ultimate GPS Hat